 What is Netflix?

 Netflix is an online streaming service and a production powerhouse.
 What began as a company that sent DVDs through the post is now a business worth billions that has changed the media landscape and left traditional content providers quaking in their wake.
-The streaming giant has 139 million paid subscribers in over 190 countries and has the ambition and cashflow to grow even larger.
+The streaming giant has 158 million paid subscribers in over 190 countries; it’s booming internationally and has the ambition to grow even larger.

 So, what’s their secret?
 First up, Netflix streams films and TV straight into homes.
 It’s cheaper than the cinema and puts the viewer in control of when and what they watch.
 TV and film content providers have seen streaming upstarts eat into their market share, and they’re rightly worried by the increasing dominance.

 In addition to distribution, Netflix also spends huge sums on production, investing in top-flight talent and making high-quality shows like The Crown, Black Mirror, House of Cards, and Stranger Things.
-Last year, it won 23 Emmys for its original programming, and in 2019 it won four Oscars including best director for Alfonso Cuarón and his black-and-white foreign language film Roma.
+So far it’s won 43 Emmys for its original programming, and in 2019 it won four Oscars including best director for Alfonso Cuarón and his black-and-white foreign language film Roma.
+The streamer continues to invest in top-flight filmmakers, and this year’s film awards nominations were dominated by Netflix titles like Noah Baumbach’s Marriage Story and Scorsese’s The Irishman.
 In short, audiences like Netflix content and how they get to watch it – and, crucially, they’re willing to pay for it.

 Why should I care?

-Netflix is house-hunting for a permanent UK production base as part of a ramping-up of commitment to shoot and produce in the UK.
-The plans are great news for actors and the figures are vast: Netflix recently upped its content budget by 50% from £6bn to £9bn.
-Last year alone they made over 700 original TV shows and 80 films like Cuarón’s Oscar-winning Roma – that’s a lot of productions being made and a lot of people, like you, being hired.
+After months of searching, Netflix finally struck a deal to set up a permanent production hub at Shepperton Studios, home of classic films such as Mary Poppins and Blade Runner.
+It’s part of their commitment to shoot and produce more of its content here in the UK.
+The plans are great news for actors and the figures are vast: Netflix has significantly increased its European production slate in 2019 with 221 projects, including 153 originals with a budget of well over $1bn – a more than 50% increase over 2018’s slate.
+That’s a lot of productions being made and a lot of people, like you, being hired.
 Netflix’s millions of global subscribers translate into a lot of cash, and that’s money that the streamer is investing in high quality, ambitious content with creativity at its heart.
 Alex Sapot, the streamer’s commissioner for the UK, underlines this: “We recognise the vast pool of talent here [in the UK] so we would love to be in business with those storytellers.”

 Indeed, Netflix is where a lot of talent is off to these days, and it’s not just about money – although it obviously helps.
 Top TV production names like Shonda Rhimes and Ryan Murphy have moved to the streamer and seem genuinely excited about the chance to make content in an environment free of the constraints imposed by traditional, ad-driven TV networks.
 On the film side, big award-contenders like Ava DuVernay, Cuarón, the Coen brothers, and Martin Scorsese have also decided to flirt with the ‘flix.
 In short, Netflix has put its huge amount of money where its mouth is, investing in fresh, original voices – and if that sounds like you then that’s why you should care.